Pair of earliest-known uses of Christmas seals discovered

 Whatever the reason, the facts are the facts, and we don’t get to second guess them from our perch almost 80 years after the deed was done.

-If anyone can advance any EKU date for a Christmas seal in the chart, contact me, John Hotchner, Box 1125, Falls Church, Virginia 22041-0125, or by email at firstname.lastname@example.org.
+If anyone can advance any EKU date for a Christmas seal in the chart, contact me, John Hotchner, Box 1125, Falls Church, VA 22041-0125, or by email at firstname.lastname@example.org.

 For collectors with an interest in Christmas seals, I recommend the Christmas Seal and Charity Stamps Society, the national club that delves into the history of these seals and their many varieties and uses.